mammykins/App-cherry_picker/README.md

 ## The live app

-[App-cherry_picker](https://mammykins.shinyapps.io/App-cherry_picker/) allows the user to investigate correlations between two made-up variables drawn from a uniform distribution.
+[App-cherry_picker](https://mammykins.shinyapps.io/App-cherry_picker/) allows the user to investigate correlations between two made-up variables (we call them apples and pears, more interesting names than X1 and X2) drawn from a uniform distribution.
 It demonstrates how [cherry picking](https://en.wikipedia.org/wiki/Cherry_picking), or finding data that supports your viewpoint (and ignoring data that does not) can be easily done even with two totally uncorrelated variables.
+We also use this appletunity for fruit related puns or [punnet](https://en.wikipedia.org/wiki/Punnet)-try.

 ## Getting Started